 |Job name||Start time||Rows replicated this job||Total rows replicated|

 If the integration were to continue replicating every 30 minutes until 11:59:59, this table would use 480,000 rows in 24 hours.
 Depending on the Stitch plan you’re using, this type of usage can quickly use up your row allotment.

 Limitation 3: Unavailable for some integrations

-Currently, Full Table Replication is unavailable for MongoDB integrations.
-MongoDB only supports Key-based Incremental Replication.
+Currently, Full Table Replication is unavailable for version v11-01-2016 of Stitch’s MongoDB integration.
+This version of MongoDB only supports Key-based Incremental Replication.

-Full Table Replication is supported for all other database and SaaS integrations.
+Full Table Replication is supported for all other versions of Stitch’s database and SaaS integrations.